 Holders of ADSs do not have the same rights of our shareholders and may only exercise the voting rights with respect to the underlying Class A ordinary shares in accordance with the provisions of the deposit agreement.
 Under our second amended and restated articles of association, the minimum notice period required to convene a general meeting will be 10 days.
 When a general meeting is convened, you may not receive sufficient notice of a shareholders' meeting to permit you to withdraw your Class A ordinary shares to allow you to cast your vote with respect to any specific matter.
-In addition, the depositary and its agents may not be able to send voting instructions to you or carry out your voting instructions in a timely manner.
-We will make all reasonable efforts to cause the depositary to extend voting rights to you in a timely manner, but there can be no assurance that you will receive the voting materials in time to ensure that you can instruct the depositary to vote your ADSs.
+In addition, the depositary and its agents may not be able to send voting rights to you in a timely manner, but there can be no assurance that you will receive the voting materials in time to ensure that you can instruct the depositary to vote your ADSs.
 Furthermore, the depositary and its agents will not be responsible for any failure to carry out any instructions to vote, for the manner in which any vote is cast or for the effect of any such vote.
 As a result, you may not be able to exercise your right to vote and you may lack recourse if your ADSs are not voted as you requested.
 In addition, in your capacity as an ADS holder, you will not be able to call a shareholders' meeting.